metno/celestial/README.md

 You can also contact Håkon Tansem (haakont@met.no) directly if you have proposed changes for this project.
 This code utilises python with fastapi as the web framework library.
 For more information on fastapi check out this [link](https://fastapi.tiangolo.com/).
 The main engine for calculating the astronomical phenomena is through the skyfield library for Python.
 Check out the documentation [here](https://rhodesmill.org/skyfield/) or the subsequent github [repository](https://github.com/skyfielders/python-skyfield).
-For work on this project, the following "arbeidsordre" is used: Sunrise (157160303).

 ### Tests